Are you addicted to Facebook?

 By getting into the habit of journaling, you may start to find out a lot about yourself and how your mind works.
 It’s an interesting journey.
 Much more interesting than scrolling mindlessly through Facebook and looking at videos of a kitten riding on a tortoise.

-What – you want to see the kitten riding on the tortoise?
+What’s that you say – you want to see the kitten riding on the tortoise?
 Oh ok then, here it is.

 6. Don’t play their game

 Facebook is a medium for sharing all kinds of information about yourself: what you’re doing, where you are, what kinds of things you like, what you look like – etc, etc. Apart from the obvious (huge amount of) money that Facebook makes from the sharing of your personal information, there are those who see a more sinister side of it.
 It is, after all, an excellent self-surveillance tool; just like Bentham’s Panopticon, it “induces in the inmate a state of conscious and permanent visibility that assures the automatic functioning of power” (Michel Foucault).

 Have you ever noticed how it can almost feel like an interrogation when you upload a photo to Facebook?
 The endless stream of questions often make me imagine I’m sat in a police cell with a bright light shining in my face.